Mass media in Vietnam: 1975–1990: Post-war period and the beginning of color television

-Supported by the Soviet Government, in July 1980, the Lotus 1 Terrestrial Satellite Station along with a microwave line with a relay station in Phú Xuyên rural district has been completed to transmit signals to Hanoi Post Office in Hoàn Kiếm District and VTV located in Giảng Võ.
-For the first time ever, the Giảng Võ Television Center has directly recorded the color image of the programs in Moscow.
+Supported by the Soviet Government, in July 1980, the Lotus 1 Terrestrial Satellite Station along with a microwave line with a relay station in Phú Xuyên rural district has been completed to transmit signals to Hanoi Post Office in Hoàn Kiếm District and VTV located in Giang Vo.
+For the first time ever, the Giang Vo Television Center has directly recorded the color image of the programs in Moscow.
 The project was put into use on the occasion of the 25th anniversary of the signing of the Agreement on Economic, Scientific and Technical Cooperation and Trade between Vietnam and the Soviet Union and the opening ceremony of the 1980 Summer Olympics.
 Since then, international news from the Soviet Central Television has reached daily into Vietnam, and telecommunications and some images of Vietnam have finally reached the world.

 Five years later, in 1985, the Soviet Union continued gifting Vietnam the Lotus 2 Satellite Station, located in Mac Dinh Chi Street, District 1, Ho Chi Minh City.
 With this, the satellite communication between Hanoi and Ho Chi Minh City was established, and television stations were fully capable of exchanging daily programs almost instantly, which created conditions for local television stations to be able to broadcast national television programs during the day.
-A few years later, major organizational changes were made: the Radio - Television Committee was dissolved; both VOV and VTV were transferred to the Ministry of Culture, Information and Tourism (now the Ministry of Culture, Sports and Tourism (Vietnam) for management; all broadcasting and transmission facilities of radio and television were transferred to the General Department of Posts and Telecommunications, under the management of the newly established Radio and Television Technical Department.
+A few years later, major organizational changes were made: the Radio - Television Committee was dissolved; both VOV and VTV were transferred to the Ministry of Culture, Information and Tourism, now the Ministry of Culture, Sports and Tourism (Vietnam) for management; all broadcasting and transmission facilities of radio and television were transferred to the General Department of Posts and Telecommunications, under the management of the newly established Radio and Television Technical Department.

 During this period, Vietnam was a member of OIRT (International Radio and Television Organization) - the broadcasting organization of socialist countries, led by the Soviet Union.
 Vietnamese television was required to use the SECAM color standard, the main system used in OIRT member countries, while most of the recorders and signal processing equipment at centers were using the PAL or multi-system, with the exception of some specialized Soviet cameras that used the SECAM system.
 At the time, the world's color television technology had 3 standards: NTSC, PAL, SECAM, of which the most prominent is the PAL system.
 Vietnamese television wanted to convert to the PAL system, but was not permitted to solve.
 After the dissolution of the Soviet Union, the OIRT also ceased to exist, television stations officially decided to switch to PAL color television broadcasting.